Mayawati: Fourth term, 2007–12

 Mayawati during her tenure directed all the Commissioners and the District Magistrates to distribute 3 acre land pieces or pattas to weaker sections of society by launching special drive for illegal possesses of pattas be dispossessed of them and the eligible poor be identified by regular monitoring of pattas and strict action against the mafias and musclemen through spot verification of different development and public welfare programmes.
 In 2010, 5596 people belonging to the SC and ST communities were allotted 1054.879 hectares of agriculture land.
 In a special drive 74 FIRs were filed and 88 people were arrested for illegal occupation from agricultural land.
 Sugar Information Service a model website supported by SMS and IVRS facility was developed.
 Mayawati dedicated the ₹63.5 crore 286-bed super-specialty Centenary hospital in Lucknow and 50-bed critical care unit at CSMMU and increased salaries of doctors.
 Mayawati, in 2007, launched ₹500 crore Manyawar Kanshiram Multi-speciality Hospital in Greater Noida which started its OPD services in April 2013.
 Mayawati government also spent ₹510 crore on Dr. B.R.
 Ambedkar Multi Speciality Hospital in Sector 30 of Noida.

 Her government also instituted Sant Ravidas Kala Samman Award with a cash prize of ₹1.25 lakh.
 Under Savitri Bai Phule Balika Shiksha Madad Yojna, Mayawati distributed over 10 lakh bicycles among Muslim and poor school girls from 2008 to 2011.

 A geographical comparison of Mayawati's bifurcation plan of Uttar Pradesh compared to that of Ambedkar's.

 After coming to power in 2007, Mayawati wrote letters to the Prime Minister regarding partitioning of Uttar Pradesh into four different states in 2007, in March 2008 and December 2009.
 Finally on 15 November 2011, Mayawati's cabinet approved partitioning Uttar Pradesh into four different states (Pashchim Pradesh, Awadh Pradesh, Bundelkhand and Purvanchal) for better administration and governance.

 On 6 March 2012 the Bahujan Samaj Party lost its majority to the Samajwadi Party and Mayawati tendered her resignation to the governor of Uttar Pradesh the next day, thereby becoming the first CM to complete five full years in office.
 On 13 March 2012 she filed nomination papers for the Rajya Sabha, and she was declared elected unopposed on 22 March.

 Later career

 She was elected as the BSP president for a third term on 30 August 2014 and for fourth term on 28 August 2019.

 On 10 December 2023 Mayawati named nephew Akash Anand as her successor.
+However, he was sacked immediately after his comments on the ruling Bharatiya Janata Party.

+In recent years, the party has seen a decline in popularity in both state and national elections, with key figures within the BSP defecting and election results declining.